Appointments Booking + User Calendar - Use Case - How to Let Users Manage Booking Calendars

 If new users join your website and their calendars were not created automatically, you can generate all needed calendars at once.

-To do so, head to Admin Dashboard → CM Booking Calendar → Options → User Calendar tab.
+To do so, head to Admin Dashboard → CM Appointments Booking Pro → Options → User Calendar tab.
 At the end of the page, you will find the relevant option.
 Simply click Generate.

 TIP: Creating a New User Calendar Page